willfaught/paige/README.md

 images at the site root, and linked icons for all the social sites configured in `config.yaml`.

-Single pages use the `link` front matter parameter, if any, as the reference for an anchor around the page title, if any.
-If the `math` parameter is set to true in the page or site parameters, math typesetting is enabled with KaTeX.
+Single pages use the `link` page parameter, if any, as the reference for an anchor around the page title, if any.
+If the page or site parameter `math` is set to true, math typesetting is enabled with KaTeX.

 List and term pages show page titles and descriptions per month and year in descending order.
 An empty list has a "Nothing here" body.